achorg/ach2025-website/en/presenter-guide.md

   * Captions can be enabled in Chrome.
 For Chrome, go to Settings \> Accessibility, and then turn on “Live Caption.”
   * If there is a question from an attendee about captions, ensure they are using Chrome.

-This year's virtual world will be similar to the one from ACH2023. **The official ACH2025 world will be available [here](https://play.workadventu.re/@/association-for-computers-and-the-humanities-1747415862/ach2025/space-station-amongus).**
+The official ACH 2026 Work Adventure world will be available closer to the conference.
+Check the Conference Agenda in ConfTool for the link.

 For guidance on navigating to different sections of Work Adventure, see the following Key:
 *Top Left Green Quadrant*: #4B Posters Session I